 Microgreens are one of the hottest trends in the culinary world today.
 They look fantastic, taste amazing and add a super nutritious boost to your diet.
 Growing your own is a very simple process.
-Follow these basic instructions for growing microgreens indoors, and in a matter of days you can have fresh, nutritious and tasty additions to your salads, sandwiches, smoothies, stir-frys and more!
+Follow the 8 simple steps in these basic instructions for growing microgreens indoors, and in a matter of days you can have fresh, nutritious and tasty additions to your salads, sandwiches, smoothies, stir-frys and more!

 Step1: Gather Your Supplies